Article

 The takeaway is straightforward:

-- public-health models need evidence surfaces, not just predictions
+- public-health models need evidence-status surfaces, not just predictions

 - model-card metadata should be part of the product interface